openrewrite/rewrite-docs/authoring-recipes/recipe-conventions-and-best-practices.md

 On the other hand, a change that unnecessarily clobbers formatting or is otherwise overly broad in scope will burden code reviewers and drastically reduce the rate at which they accept changes.

 {% hint style="success" %}
-[RewriteTest](/authoring-recipes/recipe-testing.md#rewritetest-interface) helps you to verify that your recipe does not make unnecessary changes by running your recipe in a loop.
+[RewriteTest](/authoring-recipes/recipe-testing.md#rewritetest-interface) helps you to verify that your recipe does not make unnecessary changes by running your recipe over multiple cycles.
 If you see your change being made many times it is likely your visitor fails to avoid making unnecessary changes.
 See the [cycle section](#stay-single-cycle) for more information.
 {% endhint %}

 {% hint style="info" %}